munrocket/parallax-effect/README.md

 # parallax-effect [![bundlephobia](https://badgen.net/bundlephobia/minzip/parallax-effect)](https://bundlephobia.com/result?p=parallax-effect)

 Parallax effect in javascript using face tracking, can be a good improvement for 3d scenes.
-If the user prohibits using the camera, nothing loads.
 This library uses TFJS with WASM backend on CPU, so your GPU will be free.
+Supports lazy loading.

 ### Live examples
 * [deepview](https://munrocket.github.io/parallax-effect/examples/deepview.html)